GET THE FACTS

 fake pills seized

-In 2022, the U.S. Drug Enforcement Administration seized over 50.6 million fentanyl-laced, fake prescription pills and more than 10,000 pounds of fentanyl powder.
-The DEA Laboratory estimates that these seizures represent more than 379 million potentially deadly doses of fentanyl – a number that exceeds the entire population of the U.S.
+In 2023, the U.S. Drug Enforcement Agency seized more than 80 million fentanyl-laced, fake prescription pills and nearly 12,000 pounds of fentanyl powder.
+The DEA estimates that these seizures represent more than 379 million potentially deadly doses of fentanyl – a number that exceeds the entire population of the U.S. So far in 2024, total fentanyl seizures represent over 157.6 million deadly doses.

 NH is no exception